 >Set down desk and then check the time.

 Is this even a clock?
-If so, it hasn't ticked over one the entire time you've been screwing around here.
+If so, it hasn't ticked over, not once the entire time you've been screwing around here.

 As you look at the numbers on your "clock", the part of your mind that seeks for patterns grasps the numbers in hand.
 Something about this number tugs at your consciousness like a rowdy tyke indicating nearby ice cream.
 8:13, 8:13...
 Well, numbers can often mean something.
 You remember Aradia finding you in the land of the dead one day and deciding to follow you for a while. flitting about you joyfully, flicking her fairy dust to and fro with each beat of her wings as she encouraged you in your quixotic mission and then told you about 6:12--12 trolls each 6 sweeps old in 2 teams of 6, a number that would appear and reappear at critical points in their history to haunt them like a refrain, an obsession--the session leader's birthday, the date they played the game, the number of hours they'd play the game for, the number of years after the apocalypse that the Black Queen and agents they'd exiled would show up in the wasteland.

-You veer away from realization at the last second as you decide to stop thinking about dumb number crap.
-Numerology is stupid, and pseudoscientific, and you have much more real, concrete, scientific work to be doing that does not involve numbers at all, work that involves going into a shadow realm and resurrecting dead spirits using your amazing magic powers that you got from a video game that let you become a goddess in your new isekai universe.
+You veer away from a critical realization at the last second.
+Fuck numerology, you decide.
+Numerology is stupid and pseudoscientific.
+You have real, concrete, scientific work to be doing, work that involves going into a shadow realm to resurrect dead spirits using amazing magic powers that you got from a video game that let you become a goddess in your new isekai universe.

 So there.